GSA/search-gov/RACKSPACE_SETUP.markdown

 Setup log rotation for apache and rails/passenger in /etc/logrotate.d/{httpd,passenger}

-##Installing and Setting up pdftk and xpdf

-Install xpdf and pdftk using yum:

-    sudo yum install xpdf pdftk

 ##Installing and Setting up Jenkins

 Jenkins is a Continuous Integration tool that runs as a web service inside a servlet engine.
 Tomcat 5 is recommended.